sitamgithub-MSIT/MalDetect/README.md

 - `test_images/`: This directory contains the test images for testing the prediction task.
 - `app.py`: This file contains the code for the Flask web application.
 It contains the routes for the home page and the prediction page.

 - `setup.py`: This file contains the setup configuration for the project.
-It can be used to install the project as a package using the `pip` package manager.
+It can install the project as a package using the `pip` package manager.
 - `.env.example`: This file contains the example environment variables for the Flask web application.
 It is used as a template for the actual `.env` file.
 - `app.yaml`: This file contains the configuration for deploying the Flask app on Google Cloud Platform (GCP).
 - `Dockerfile`: This file contains the instructions for building the Docker image for the project.
 - `.dockerignore`: This file contains the files to be ignored by Docker.
 - `.gcloudignore`: This file contains the files that Google Cloud will ignore.
 - `.gitignore`: This file contains the files to be ignored by Git.
 - `requirements.txt`: This file contains the list of Python dependencies for the project.
-It can be used to install the dependencies using the `pip` package manager.
+It can install the dependencies using the `pip` package manager.
 - `requirements-test.txt`: This file contains the list of Python dependencies for testing the project.
-It can be used to install the dependencies using the `pip` package manager.
+It can install the dependencies using the `pip` package manager.
 - `LICENSE`: This file contains the license information for the project.
 - `README.md`: This file provides an overview of the project and its structure.